Have you ever jumped into your car, turned the key, and nothing happened? If so, did thoughts like this start racing through your head?

 - Attach the positive cable (red) to the positive terminal on the functioning battery.

 - Attach the negative cable (black) to the negative terminal on the functioning battery.
-Please note the cables are now live!
+Please note that the cables are now live!
 Be careful in handling the remaining negative cable.

 - Attach the negative cable (black) to a non-painted piece of metal or a bolt on the car with the dead battery.
 Make sure the cable is clear from moving parts.

 8. Disconnect the jumper cables.
-Now that the car with dead battery is running, it’s time to disconnect the jumper cables.
+Now that the car with a dead battery is running, it’s time to disconnect the jumper cables.

 - Start by disconnecting the black or negative cable on the previously dead battery.